ethereum/execution-apis/src/engine/specification.md

 Payload validation process consists of validating a payload with respect to the block header and execution environment rule sets.
 The process is specified as follows:

+1. Client software **MAY** obtain a parent state by executing ancestors of a payload as a part of the validation process.
+In this case each ancestor **MUST** also pass payload validation process.

-1. Client software **MUST** validate the payload according to the block header and execution environment rule set with modifications to these rule sets defined in the [Block Validity](https://eips.ethereum.org/EIPS/eip-3675#block-validity) section of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification):
+1. Client software **MUST** validate a payload according to the block header and execution environment rule set with modifications to these rule sets defined in the [Block Validity](https://eips.ethereum.org/EIPS/eip-3675#block-validity) section of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification):
   * If validation succeeds, the response **MUST** contain `{status: VALID, latestValidHash: payload.blockHash}`
   * If validation fails, the response **MUST** contain `{status: INVALID, latestValidHash: validHash}` where `validHash` is the block hash of the most recent *valid* ancestor of the invalid payload.
-That is, the valid ancestor of the payload with the highest `blockNumber`
+That is, the valid ancestor of the payload with the highest `blockNumber`.
+Note that `validHash` may reference a PoW block
-  * Client software **MUST** discard the payload if it's deemed `INVALID`.
+  * Client software **MUST NOT** surface an `INVALID` payload over any API endpoint and p2p interface.

-1. Client software **MUST** return `-32002: Invalid terminal block` error if the parent block is locally available and is a PoW block that doesn't satisfy terminal block conditions according to [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#definitions).
-This check maps on the Transition block validity section of [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#transition-block-validity).
+1. Client software **MUST** return `-32002: Invalid terminal block` error if the most recent PoW block in the chain of a payload ancestors, that is a PoW block with the highest `blockNumber`, doesn't satisfy terminal block conditions according to [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#transition-block-validity).
+This check maps on the Transition block validity section of the EIP.

-1. Client software **MAY** provide additional details on the validation error if the payload is deemed `INVALID` by assigning the corresponding message to the `validationError` field.
+1. Client software **MAY** provide additional details on the validation error if a payload is deemed `INVALID` by assigning the corresponding message to the `validationError` field.

 1. The process of validating a payload on the canonical chain **MUST NOT** be affected by an active sync process on a side branch of the block tree.
 For example, if side branch `B` is `SYNCING` but the requisite data for validating a payload from canonical branch `A` is available, client software **MUST** run full validation of the payload and respond accordingly.

 ### Sync

-In the context of this specification, the sync process is understood as the process of obtaining data required to validate the payload.
+In the context of this specification, the sync is understood as the process of obtaining data required to validate a payload.
 The sync process may consist of the following stages:

 1. Pulling data from remote peers in the network.
-1. Validating ancestors of the payload and obtaining the parent state.
+1. Passing ancestors of a payload through the [Payload validation](#payload-validation) and obtaining a parent state.

-Each of these stages is optional.
+*Note:* Each of these stages is optional.
 Exact behavior of a client software during the sync process is implementation dependent.

 ### Payload building